wisstock/Labnote/Protocols/cell_transfer_and_chamber_assembly.md

 *Note: for an experiment lasting 5-6 hours and one sample chamber volume of ~2 ml, 10 ml (18 mg of glucose) of Outside Solution will be enough*

 1.2.
-Clean workspace of the Biological Safety Cabinet (BSC) using 70% ethanol in sprayer
+Clean the Biological Safety Cabinet (BSC) work surface using 70% ethanol in sprayer

 1.3.
 Check for required equipment (table below):